rlondon3/testing_suite/README.md

     NaN check for numeric values:
         toBeNaN(): Asserts that the actual value is NaN.

+### Test Reporter

+The testing suite now includes a test reporter that generates an HTML report of your test results.
+The report is saved in the test-results folder as results.html.

 Feel free to customize and expand the testing suite based on your project's needs.
 Happy testing! 🚀